LordMashh/LordMashh/README.md

 ###

-<h3 align="center">My name is Mayank Kushwaha and I'm a Javascript Developer from Ahmedabad,Gujarat,India</h3>
+<h2 align="center">My name is Mayank Kushwaha and I'm a Javascript Developer from Ahmedabad, Gujarat, India </h2>

 ###